Your Visit to the Fogarty Website

 We use session cookies for technical purposes such as to enable better navigation through our site.
 These cookies let our server know that you are continuing a visit to our site.
 The OMB Memo 10-22 Guidance defines our use of session cookies as "Usage Tier 1 - Single Session."
 The policy says, "This tier encompasses any use of single session web measurement and customization technologies."

 We use persistent cookies to enable Google Analytics to differentiate between new and returning FIC.NIH.gov visitors.
 Persistent cookies remain on your computer between visits to FIC.NIH.gov until they expire.
-We also use persistent cookies to block repeated invitations to take the ACSI survey.
+We also use persistent cookies to block repeated invitations to take the customer satisfaction survey.
 The persistent cookies that block repeated survey invitations expire in 90 days.
 The OMB Memo 10-22 Guidance defines our use of persistent cookies as "Usage Tier 2 - Multi-session without Personally Identifiable Information (PII)."
 The policy says, "This tier encompasses any use of multi-session Web measurement and customization technologies when no PII is collected."

 How to Opt Out or Disable Cookies